Email email@example.com to find out how to become a member. We would love to have you join us!

 If you love to sing, you're invited to visit Grand Harmony Chorus and discover your inner star!

 When we go live, you will have the opportunity to hear us perform four-part, a cappella harmony, and you'll be invited to join us on the risers to experience the music, sense of community and fun for which Grand Harmony Chorus is known!
-Currently, we are meeting with Zoom and Streaming (Hybrid Rehearsals).
+We are meeting In Person and Streaming (Hybrid Rehearsals).
 Email us for the link at firstname.lastname@example.org

 There are so many reasons to join!